zheng0xd/JATIC-internal-docs/docs/index.md

 The primary audience is those who are working on the program, including developers, scrum masters, project managers, etc.

-The main objectives are the following:
+The main objectives of this documentation are the following:

 - Provide a helpful "Getting Started" guide for those who are joining the program
 - Provide a central location to learn about all products within the program.